Dasychira (musician)

 Adrian Martens, known professionally as Dasychira (/ˌdɑːsɪˈkɪərə/ DAH-sik-EER-ə) is a South African-born musician and record producer based in New York.
 Dasychira released EPs Immolated (2017), Haptics (2018), debut album xDream (2019) on Blueberry Records and second album Undead (2024) on unseelie.
-They are a co-founder of art collective and music label unseelie.
+They are a co-founder of the art collective and music label unseelie.

 Career

 Martens studied music at the Clive Davis Institute of Recorded Music at New York University.

 In January 2017, they released the single "Vipera" featuring New York singer Embaci and announced their first release on FaltyDL's Blueberry Records called Immolated.
 Tiny Mix Tapes gave the album 4/5 and said: